crankycyclops/DiscountCodeUrl/README.md

 Config options can be found in Stores -> Configuration -> Customers -> Promotions -> Discount URL Settings

+## Known Issues

+There's a really annoying bug that I'm trying to track down.
+I believe it's something happening in Magento core, but I can't prove that yet.
+Basically what happens is, the first time a discount code URL is used, the cookie header isn't sent, and so the cookie doesn't get set and the discount code doesn't get remembered.
+On the second request, however, and every request after, the cookie header is sent as it should be.

+This is a server side issue, not something on the client side.
+If, for example, you request http://store.url/path/to/page/discount/TESTCODE in one browser, the cookie header won't be sent.
+Then, if you request that exact same URL in another browser, the cookie will be set, even though it's the first time the page has been requested in that other browser.

+It's a really weird issue, and right now, I'm kind of at a loss.
+For now, to work around this issue, you can "prime" the module by requesting coupon code URLs you know you're going to share at least once.
+Doing so will ensure that the next time someone browses to that URL, the module works as expected.

+I'm working on it...

 ## Authors

 James Colannino - [crankycyclops](https://github.com/crankycyclops)